ETS-ReactNative1/CycleBus/README.md

 ## Main Features

-1. Registration of parent and children to the mobile app
+1. Registration of parents and children to the mobile app
-2. Register child to a cycle bus
+2. Register the child to a cycle bus by the parent
-3. Select join location of child for each route of the cycle bus
+3. Select the join location of the child for each route of the cycle bus
 4. Starting a ride by marshal
-5. Retrieve GPS location of the marshal
+5. Retrieve the GPS location of the marshal
 6. Map views to both parent and Marshal
+7. Mark the participation of the child by the parent.
-7. Enabling parent to track location of cycle bus
+8. Enabling parents to track the location of cycle bus
-8. Incident reporting by marshal
+9. Incident reporting by marshal
-9. Display data to parent(inicident, weather data and reach time of cycle bus to join location of child)
+10. Display data to parent(incident, weather data, and reach the time of cycle bus to join location of the child)
-10. Mark and check attendance of child
+11. Mark and check the attendance of the child
-11. Enabling Admin user to set deafult marshal and route for a cycle bus
+12. Enabling Admin user to set default marshal and route for a cycle bus

 ## Table of Contents